Do you ever tell yourself “I made my move… now the ball is in their court” ?

 Next time you catch yourself thinking it’s the other person’s turn to make a move, ask yourself if you’re willing to let that ball rot away forever.
 And be left with a lot of “what if’s” 5 years from now.

-• What if you had contacted that company one more time, nd it turned out to be the start of a great career?
+- What if you had contacted that company one more time, and it turned out to be the start of a great career?

-• What if your first move was just really weak and you only kicked the ball half way?
+- What if your first move was much weaker than you thought…you only kicked the ball half way and they didn’t notice you were trying to pass it?

 So there you have it.
 The ball is in your court right now.
 Are you gonna be the first to walk up there and hit it as hard as you can?
 Or are you just gonna keep waiting for the other team while they’re waiting for you…. and no one ever scores?